 Pros and Cons of Dropshipping

-Published on February 21, 2020
+Published on June 21, 2023

 Written by

-Filed under Shipping News
+Filed under Shipping Basics

 Read time 4 Minutes

 Production, warehouse, and inventory costs are some of the most expensive and discouraging elements of the ecommerce process.
-Dropshipping is a business strategy that lets businesses forego all of these costs and sell products that are stored, managed, and shipped by a third-party.
+Dropshipping is a business strategy that lets businesses forego all of these costs and sell products that are stored, managed, and shipped by a third party.
 While this may seem like an easy way to grow a profitable business, dropshipping has important pitfalls and downsides to be aware of before jumping in.

 Pros of Dropshipping